Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 ## Visualization

  Congratulations!
 You have successfully deployed a Cortana Intelligence Solution.
 After completion of hot path steps above, the data is being pushed to Power BI for real time visualization.
-Additionally we also connect to the historic data and predictions in Data Lake Store (cold path) from Power BI for visualization.
+Additionally we also connect to the streaming data and predictions being stored in the Data Lake Store (cold path) along with historic data from Power BI for visualization.
 A picture is worth a thousand words.
 Lets head over to the [visualization](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/Visualization) folder where you will find instructions on how to use [Power BI](https://powerbi.microsoft.com/) to build reports and dashboards using your data.